Year of Call: 2008

 ‘She demonstrates exceptional client care and immense patience’ – Professional Discipline and Regulatory Law – Leading Juniors (Legal 500 – 2017)

 Specialising in criminal, professional discipline and regulatory law, she is well known for her down to earth approach, attention to detail and client care with vulnerable individuals.
-Her extensive professional discipline experience has seen her instructed in complex cases by every branch of the Royal College of Nursing.
-She has also worked on behalf of the NHS, SIA, General Pharmaceutical Council and the CQC.

 As a Grade 3 prosecutor for the CPS she has extensive experience in cases involving fraud, firearms, arson and rape (including historical sexual abuse against children).
 She has been instructed by the SFO, DWP and HMRC as independent counsel and is experienced in appearing before the Court of Appeal.